Edoar-do/HuBERT-ECG/code/README.md

 The difference consists in projection & look-up embedding matrices present in the former architecture that are replaced by the classification head present in the latter one.

 ## Pre-training
 `pretrain.py` contains the code to pre-train HuBERT-ECG in a self-supervised manner. `python pretrain.py --help` is highly suggested.
+In addition, `pretraining.sh` is also helpful.

 ## Fine-tuning
 `finetune.py` contains the code to fine-tune and train from scratch HuBERT-ECG in a supervised manner. `python finetune.py --help` is highly suggested as well as a look at `finetune.sh`